yfujis/yfujis.github.io/_posts/2026-05-29-brainstem-automation-by-talking-to-an-llm.md

 The main thing I wanted out of this project was not just automation.
 I wanted a different workflow.

-Instead of opening [BrainSTEM] in the browser and editing records one by one, I can now describe what I want in natural language and let the automation layer turn that request into actual BrainSTEM edits.
+Instead of opening [BrainSTEM] in the browser and editing records one by one, I can now describe what I want in natural language and let the automation layer turn that request into BrainSTEM edits.

 That is the central idea of this post.